City-of-Helsinki/events-helsinki-monorepo/docs/docker/docker.md

 ## Introduction

-A docker example with a multi-stage approach to minimize image size and build time (taking advantage of buildx cache).
+A docker with a multi-stage approach to minimize image size and build time (taking advantage of buildx cache).

 ```
 .
 ├── apps
-│   └── nextjs-app
+│   └── hobbies-helsinki
 ├── packages
 │   ├── core
 │   ├── db-main-prisma